samvloeberghs/ng-vikings-2017-workshop/README.md

 ## Content

-1. Starting with up Ionic 2 and Firebase, using the documentation
+1. Starting with Ionic 2
-2. Connecting Ionic 2 and Firebase, showing the data,
+2. Connecting Firebase
-3. Moving from a mobile app to a progressive web app
+3. Working offline in the browser
-4. Working offline
+4. Moving to a progressive web app

 ### Goal of the application